 As my experiences of cycling in Alaska followed a route from Deadhorse, through Fairbanks, and on to Canada, I can't comment about Denali, perhaps Alaska's most famous national park.
 Instead, all the information here was gathered whilst cycling along what is known as the Pan-American Highway.
 If you do want to find out about other parts of Alaska though, this 10 day itinerary for Alaska is ideal further reading.

 For this cycling guide, I've broken the information down into sections I think you will find most relevant if you are planning a bike tour in Alaska.
+For other questions relating to cycling the Pan-American highway, you might want to check out this blog post.

 When to go